 Participating in an SEP plan does not necessarily limit you from making regular IRA contributions.
 You will have to make sure your SEP plan allows for it.
 If you are 50 or older, you may also make IRA catch-up contributions.
 Those contributions must still follow regular IRA contribution limits.
 These contributions may limit the amount of the regular IRA contribution that you can deduct on your income tax return, as well as the amount you can contribute to other IRAs like a Roth IRA.

-If you make excess contributions to a SEP IRA, then those are considered an employee’s gross income.
+If you make excess contributions to a SEP-IRA, then those are considered part of an employee’s gross income.
 To avoid a tax penalty, you will have to withdraw that excess amount before the due date of your federal tax return.
 Should you fail to make the withdrawal on time, you’ll face a 6% tax on the excess contributions.
 In addition, the employer may face a 10% excise tax on the excess amount.

 To reap all the tax benefits of a SEP plan, you’ll have to meet all of the IRS’ requirements.
 If you make any mistakes regarding contributions or withdrawals, you’ll lose out on those tax benefits.
 However, the IRS does leave room for you to correct any mistakes before your federal tax return due date.